LineaFuller/Stock_Market_Analaysis_VBA/README.md

-# Wall Street Data Analysis
+# Wall Street Data Analysis using VBA

 I used VBA to analyze real stock market data from 2014-2016